-Virtual trivia or remote trivia are challenges, games and quizzes that are played on conferencing platforms like Zoom, Hoppier and Google Meet.
-A host will prepare a list of questions that are to be answered verbally, or by filling out Forms that can take multiple choices, long answers and fill in the blanks.
+Virtual trivia or remote trivia are challenges, games, and quizzes that are played on conferencing platforms like Zoom, Hoppier, and Google Meet.
+A host will prepare a list of questions that are to be answered verbally or by filling out Forms that can take multiple choices, long answers, and fill in the blanks.
 If you’re hosting it yourself, you can take a poll on the topics everyone wants to see questions on.
 If you’re opting to have this hosted externally by a facilitator, you can pick a Trivia format from the options they offer.

 Virtual team trivia differs from collocated games in that the entire experience is digital, from answering questions to announcing who won.
-The purpose with paid or free virtual trivia games for work is to build up teams and provide members with the opportunity to break the ice and mingle freely, particularly if they’re sorted into groups to compete against each other.
+The purpose of paid or free virtual trivia games for work is to build up teams and provide members with the opportunity to break the ice and mingle freely, particularly if they’re sorted into groups to compete against each other.

 2. What Makes a Virtual Trivia Game Fun?